molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 ##### Deep waters in the Southern Ocean.
   * Restoring of the AABW in the southern ocean, defined by density sigma-2 > 37.16 (Rintoul classification)

-### 2.6 Runoff files
+### 2.6 Continental freshwater fluxes files
-This is the central part of IMHOTEP !
+This is the central part of IMHOTEP, and a particular attention is brought to the building of input files used in NEMO for introducing these freshwater fluxes.
 For NEMO, the runoff file is a netcdf file on the model grid, with values of the time dependent freshwater flux (in kg/m2/s) given for *ad hoc* grid cells.
 It also contain a mask where *ad hoc* grid cells have the value of 0.5 instead of 0. elsewhere.
 The technical details of howto prepare the runoff files are given in [this document](./BUILD/RUNOFF_ISBA/README.md).